SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_IQSRT10.md

 The **Snell Wilcox IQSRT10** is an eight-input router/switcher for HD-SDI 1.5 Gbit/s, SD-SDI 270 Mbit/s, DVB-ASI and wide-band signals.

-This driver allows you to manage this device using a smart-serial connection.
+This connector allows you to manage this device using a smart-serial connection.

 ## About